mozilla/sep315/labs/04-incident-response.md

 ![Picture4](img/Picture4.png)

 - Here we can see that the use has been used recently.
-We also have the option to remove the access the they may have, by clicking the &quot;X&quot; near make inactive.
-In a real world scenario it may be a very good choice to click the &quot;Make Inactive&quot; button, if the comprised user has existed for a long period of time and developers may have used these credentials.
+We also have the option to remove the access the they may have, by clicking the "X" near make inactive.
+In a real world scenario it may be a very good choice to click the "Make Inactive" button, if the comprised user has existed for a long period of time and developers may have used these credentials.
 You will also note that this user, is only able to login into the API, not the console, as the console password says that it is disabled.
 Also please review is the user has an SSH key.
 If they do this would mean that the bad actor could infect any products that this user has the ability to touch.

 ## **SSH Traffic from the Outside**